 I swear by the Day of Resurrection, and the self-reproaching soul!
 Does man think that We shall never put his bones together again?
 Indeed, We have the power to restore to perfect order the very tips of his fingers.
-(1-4)
+(I-4)

-God takes away life and He gives it back; He is capable of reconstructing the most intricate fingerprints in their original distinct form importance of the Day of Judgment.
-Were people to grasp the true impact of this concept, human life would take an altogether different course.
+God takes away life and He gives it back; He is capable of reconstructing the most intricate fingerprints in their original distinct form.

 Humans will be brought back to life after death in order to account for their deeds.
 The surah affirms: "Man shall on that day be told of all his deeds, from first to last" (13).
-One of man's most consistent failings is his lack of appreciation of the gravity and
+One of man's most consistent failings is his lack of appreciation of the gravity and importance of the Day of Judgment.
+Were people to grasp the true impact of this concept, human life would take an altogether different course.